 This example shows how to get the physical identifying information from the Implementation namespace by enumerating CIM_Chassis for the managed server.
 This approach is convenient when the namespace is known in advance.
-For information about getting physical identifying information by using the Interop namespace, see "Reporting Manufacturer, Model, and Serial Number" on page 25.
+For information about getting physical identifying information by using the Interop namespace, see Report Manufacturer, Model, and Serial Number.